 Rich Matta currently serves as Senior Vice President and General Manager of the Consumer business at Reputation.com, responsible for product direction and development, sales and marketing.

 Rich came to Reputation.com from Support.com, a leading provider of cloud software and services for technology support, where he was a key member of the early founding team that grew the company to a $100M run rate by 2013.
 Most recently, Rich launched and led Support.com's SaaS platform business and served as Senior Vice President and General Manager.
 Prior to running the SaaS business, Rich led product development as Vice President of Engineering.

 Previously, Rich held multiple leadership and executive roles in product management and engineering at SupportSoft, culminating in the sale of the business to Consona Corporation (now part of Aptean) in 2009.
-During his time with SupportSoft, Rich conceived and launched a series of new products that innovated broadband activation and support processes for 8 of the top 10 US telecommunications providers.
+After earning his degree in Economics with high honors from Pomona College, Rich spent a number of years with Deloitte Consulting, where he managed and delivered a series of technology projects in the US and Europe.

 Vice President, International and Worldwide Business Development